uutkarshh/calculator/README.md

 # calculator
-Its a simple calculator using REACT.JS
+Its a simple calculator using html,css and js